Speleology: History

 Before modern speleology developed, John Beaumont wrote detailed descriptions of some Mendip caves in the 1680s.
 The term speleology was coined by Émile Rivière in 1890.

 Prior to the mid-nineteenth century the scientific value of caves was considered only in its contribution to other branches of science, and cave studies were considered part of the larger disciplines of geography, geology or archaeology.
 Very little cave-specific study was undertaken prior to the work of Édouard-Alfred Martel (1859–1938), the 'father of modern speleology', who through his extensive and well-publicised cave explorations introduced in France the concept of speleology as a distinct area of study.
 In 1895 Martel founded the Société de Spéléologie, the first organization devoted to cave science in the world.
 Other early speleologists include Herbert E. Balch.

 An international speleological congress was proposed at a meeting in Valence-sur-Rhone, France in 1949 and first held in 1953 in Paris.
 The International Union of Speleology (UIS) was founded in 1965.

 The growth of speleology is directly linked with that of the sport of caving, both because of the stimulation of public interest and awareness, and the fact that most speleological field-work has been conducted by sport cavers.

 Cave geology, hydrogeology and biology

 Karst is a landscape that has limestone underneath which has been eroded.
-Caves are formed, the majority of the time, through chemical corrosion via a process of dissolution.
+Caves are usually formed through chemical corrosion via a process of dissolution.
 Corrosion has several ways of doing this, it can be on carbonate rocks through chemical reactions, in gypsum and rock salt it can happen physically, and in silicate rocks and warm climate the decomposition of the materials can happen as well.